tpl2go/tpl2go.github.io/_posts/2025-06-07-signal-detection.md

 # Method 4: Cosine Similarity

 CFAR assumes that the reference samples adjacent to the test cell are free of signal.
-In scenarios where this assumption does not hold, an alternative approach is to normalize the correlation with respect to signal and noise energy, leading to a cosine similarity detector.
+In scenarios where this assumption does not hold, an alternative approach is to normalize the correlation with respect to signal and noise energy, leading to a **cosine similarity detector**.

-Cosine Similarity detector is similar to matched filtering with the additional step of normalizing the template as well as the specific portion of the signal undergoing the dot product.

 $$
 q[t] = \frac{\langle x_t,s \rangle}{\Vert x_t \Vert \Vert s \Vert} = \frac{\sum_i s^*[i]x[t+i]}{\Vert x_t \Vert \Vert s \Vert}\\